This tutorial covers:

 - build-and-test

-Now that the configuration file has been properly set up, you need to set up a repository on GitHub and link the project to CircleCI.
+Now that the configuration file has been set up, you need to set up a repository on GitHub and link the project to CircleCI.
 Review Pushing your project to GitHub for step-by-step instructions.

 Setting up the project on CircleCI